 Channel 2′s Richard Elliot has been following the development with the grand jury for months as witnesses walked into and out of the Fulton County Courthouse.

-Here’s the timeline of the grand jury investigation.
+Here’s a timeline of the grand jury investigation:

 11/3 – Donald Trump loses the election to Joe Biden in Georgia by 11,799 votes.
 Biden would not be officially declared the winner in Georgia until November 13.

-11/4 – The first of dozens of lawsuits is filed in Georgia challenging the outcome of the election.
+11/4 – The first of dozens of lawsuits are filed in Georgia challenging the outcome of the election.

 11/9 – Both US Senators David Perdue and Kelly Loeffler call on Georgia Secretary of State Brad Raffensperger to resign.
 Raffensperger refuses.

-11/10 – Gov. Brian Kemp, along with House Speaker David Ralston and Lieutenant Governor Geoff Duncan, reject calls for a Special Legislative Session to look at the elections.
+11/10 – Gov. Brian Kemp, along with then-House Speaker David Ralston and Lt.
+Gov. Geoff Duncan, reject calls for a Special Legislative Session to look at the elections.

 11/11 – Georgia Secretary of State Brad Raffensperger orders a hand recount of all five-million ballots cast.
 That recount later confirms Biden’s win.